 SASA GAME VIDEO?

-Payment in FULL must be made no later than May 1st, 2018.
-For individuals registering late as non-field officials, special arrangements can be made.
+For those officials who have been selected as On-field officials, they must make a $750 deposit no later than February 24th in order to be eligible for the crew draft.
+Payment in FULL must be made no later than May 15th, 2019.
+For individuals registering as Non-field officials, a deposit of $375 to be placed on a crew.
+Special arrangements may be made for payment in full prior to the start of the Academy on May 30th.
 Academy participants will receive email correspondence regarding acceptable forms of payment and other details.
-We DO NOT want this Academy to be about money; however, there are significant expenses that must be covered in order to make this a quality, unique, training experience.
+This Academy is not about money; however, we have a significant number of expenses which must be covered prior to the Academy in order to make this a quality, unique, training experience.

 HOW CREWS ARE SELECTED?

 We have instituted a great way of creating crews for SASA.
-We have adopted a ‘draft’ style approach with the mentors choosing their crews.
-After registration has been closed, Karl will go through the pain-staking task of evaluating each applicant.
-He will decide who should be on-field for the Academy this year and who should be non-field.
-He spends hours looking through all candidates info, with dozens of phone calls to supervisors and fellow officials.
-Once he has determined who would best benefit from an on-field position he releases that list.
-Several weeks later, once the mentors have had an opportunity to do some research of their own, a ‘draft’ is held.
-Randomly, each mentors name is drawn to get the draft order and the draft begins.
+We have adopted a ‘draft’ style approach with the Mentors choosing their crews.
+After registration has been closed, we will go through the pain-staking task of evaluating each applicant.
+We will decide who should be On-field for the Academy this year and who should be a Non-field official.
+We spend hours looking through all candidates info, with dozens of phone calls to supervisors and fellow officials.
+Once we have determined who would best benefit from an On-field position we release that list at half time of the Super Bowl on February 3rd.
+Several weeks later, once the Mentors have had an opportunity to do some research of their own, a ‘draft’ is held.
+Randomly, each Mentors name is drawn to get the draft order and the draft begins.
 They draft in order and then in reverse order back up and so-on and so-forth.
-(1, 2, 3, 4, 5, 6,6, 5, 4, 3, 2, 1, 1, 2, 3, 4, 5, 6, etc.) All officials that have been chosen as non-field officials, will then be given the opportunity to be on the crew with whichever mentor they so choose; it is their choice.
+(1, 2, 3, 4, 5, 6, 7, 7, 6, 5, 4, 3, 2, 1, 1, 2, 3, 4, 5, 6, etc.) All officials who have been chosen as Non-field officials, will then be given the opportunity to be on the crew of their choice.